Drill presses aren’t that cheap, and when you finally get one, you want that tool to last as long as possible.

 Lubricating the moving parts.

 A drill press has quite a few moving parts.
 To keep your drill press performing and working as it should, it is important to lubricate these rotating or moving parts.
-But lubrication also has other advantages.
+But drill press lubrication also has other advantages.
 I go through them below.

 In this section I will suggest products that you can use to maintain these parts, however, always refer to the manufacturer’s manual when lubricating those moving parts to ensure you select the correct oil and lubricant.